QUESTION: Why a Christian education?

 QUESTION: Do you provide other curricula such as music, art and physical education?

 ANSWER: We have both music and art classes at least 2 days a week for all students.
-In middle school that includes music and art appreciation.
-We have optional in-school individual and group instrumental band instruction weekly for grades 5-8, as well as a handbell choir and middle school Jubilate Choir.
+We have an in-school band program once a week for grades 5-8, that includes a regional band experience.
 We also have a robust physical education program, with classes at least 2 days a week for all students.

 QUESTION: Do you offer interscholastic sports?

-QUESTION: How does the middle school experience differ from that of the elementary school?
+QUESTION: How does the middle school experience differ from that of the rest of the elementary school?

 QUESTION: When does the school day start and end?

-QUESTION: For working families, do you provide before & after school care?
+QUESTION: For working families, do you provide before- and after-school care?